christianbirchler-org/sdc-testing-competition/COMPETITION.md

 # Competition Overview
 The competition is in the context of regression testing for test suites executing system tests of self-driving cars in simulation.
 Regression testing involves test selection, prioritization, and minimization [^3].
-For the competition, we focus on the former aspect - the test selection.
+For the competition, we focus on the first aspect - the test selection.

 ## Test Selection
 *Test Selection* is the process of picking only the relevant test cases from the test suite for a particular change.